GosiaD37/GosiaD37.github.io/README.md

 Introducing **error handling, file I/O**, and **structured design**, the enhanced version is far more professional and maintainable.
 The improvements not only demonstrate my ability to **refactor procedural code into a modular structure**, but also highlight skills in **input validation, file operations, and user interaction design**.
 This transformation turned what was once a static

+# <pre align="center">Enhancement Two: Algorithms and Data Structures</pre>

+## <pre align="center">CS 340</pre>

+Located in the **Algorithms-and-Data-Structures** Folder

+The second artifact I selected for my ePortfolio is a web-based CRUD (Create, Read, Update, Delete) application originally developed in CS-340: Client-Server Development.
+This project was created using Python, Flask, and MongoDB, with a Dash web interface to visualize animal shelter data.
+The application provides interactive features for users to view and filter animals suited for rescue tasks, such as water or mountain rescue.
+The initial version was completed during the course, but I enhanced and restructured it to better demonstrate my evolving technical skills.
+I chose to include this artifact because it reflects my growth as a full-stack developer, especially in applying algorithms and data structure concepts in real-world scenarios.
+While the original version functioned correctly, its logic for querying and filtering data was tightly coupled to the event callbacks and lacked modularity.
+In the enhanced version, I made several improvements, particularly to the algorithms used for filtering and the data structures used to represent conditions and operations.

+## Key Enhancements ##

+1. **Modular Algorithm Design:**
+In the original version, MongoDB queries for filtering animals based on rescue type (e.g., water, mountain, disaster rescue) were directly embedded within the event handler callbacks.
+This approach made the logic harder to maintain and reuse.
+In the enhanced version, I modularized these queries by creating dedicated functions like query_water_rescue(), query_mountain_rescue(), and query_disaster_rescue().
+Each function returns a structured MongoDB query in the form of a Python dictionary.
+This change improved the algorithm’s clarity and reusability.
+2. **Efficient Use of Data Structures:**
+I used Python’s dictionary and list structures to represent complex query conditions with logical operators like $and, $in, $gte, and $lte.
+For example, breeds eligible for water rescue are stored as a list within a dictionary condition using the $in operator.
+This approach makes the code more flexible and aligns with best practices for managing datadriven logic.
+3. **Code Readability and Maintainability:**
+I added structured inline comments, improved function naming conventions, and introduced visual separators to make the code easier to follow.
+These improvements help others (and my future self) understand the logic more quickly and make future updates less error prone.
+4. **UI and Layout Enhancements:**
+Although the main focus was on algorithm and data structure improvements, I also enhanced the UI consistency by refining layout structure and visual hierarchy.
+I reorganized the layout components and updated the placement of interactive elements like maps, dropdowns, and data tables to improve user experience.

+This artifact demonstrates my skills in creating modular, maintainable code and in designing custom algorithms that solve a practical problem, filtering animal data for specific rescue tasks.
+The enhancements I made clearly show my ability to transform procedural logic into modular algorithms, while effectively using Python’s built-in data structures to represent complex, nested conditions.
+At the beginning of the course, I planned to meet the course outcome related to designing and analyzing algorithms and data structures for efficiency and maintainability.
+This enhancement meets that outcome by:
+- Refactoring procedural logic into discrete algorithmic functions,
+- Using structured data (dicts and lists) for query construction,
+- Supporting scalable, maintainable code practices.

+At this time, I have no updates to my outcome-coverage plans, as this enhancement fully supports my original goal.
+Enhancing this artifact taught me the value of writing modular code and how critical it is to separate logic from implementation details.
+By extracting logic into standalone functions, I now better understand how to organize software components for readability, reuse, and testing.
+A key challenge I faced was determining how to restructure the query logic without breaking existing functionality.
+Testing each enhancement incrementally helped ensure correctness.
+I also had to ensure that the logic accurately filtered animals by age, sex, and breed requiring careful use of MongoDB’s query syntax.
+Ultimately, this enhancement strengthened both my technical and problem-solving skills.
+It transformed a working project into a more professional and maintainable application that demonstrates my ability to work with algorithms, data structures, and full-stack web development.

 ### **Code Review Video:**

 #### *Category One: Software Engineering and Design*